GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

         1. The device identifier is the part of the new section header that comes before (external, physical) (for example /dev/disk2).

-3. Put Ubuntu on the SETUP 1 BOOT USB.
+3. Put Ubuntu on the "SETUP 1 BOOT" USB.
     1. First, unmount the usb
         <pre>
         $ diskutil unmountDisk <span class="primary">USB-device-identifier-here</span>